ds1609/little-lemon/README.md

 # 🍋 Little Lemon Restaurant — React Native App

-A mobile application for the fictional **Little Lemon Restaurant**, built as the capstone project for the Meta React Native Specialization.<br/>
+A mobile application for the fictional **Little Lemon Restaurant**, built as the capstone project for the Meta React Native Specialization.
 This app allows users to browse the menu, search & filter dishes, and place orders with a clean, responsive UI.

 ---